 Procedures approved for statewide use become part of the public domain and are made available to any person or organization.
 DEP will not accept or approve applications for alternative or modified procedures for statewide use where exclusive use or other limitations on use of the procedures are claimed.

-Completed Procedure Validation Package:
+Completed Procedure Validation Packages:

+Field procedures used in place of those specified in DEP SOPs or specified in Department rules, contracts, orders or permits.

 Consult with the Department prior to submittal for the request.
 The format and content of the validation package, as well as the study design, will be determined on a case-by-case basis in collaboration with all participants.
-Where required according to rule 62-160.220, F.A.C. and this SOP, submit the following documentation to the Department for review and approval of alternative or modified field or laboratory procedures:
+Where required according to rule 62-160.220, F.A.C., and this SOP, submit the following documentation to the Department for review and approval of alternative or modified field or laboratory procedures:

 IDENTIFICATION OF SUBMITTER